mrunal200698/mrunal200698/README.md

 ## About Me

-- 🎓 Graduated from Rajiv Gandhi College of Engineering and Research with a Bachelors degree in Computer Science and Engineering in September 2020 with a CGPA of 8.2..
+- 🎓 Graduated from Rajiv Gandhi College of Engineering and Research with a Bachelors degree in Computer Science and Engineering in September 2020 with a CGPA of 8.2.
+- 💻 Experienced Professional with 2+ years of Hands on ecperience in Backend Development.
 - 💼 Currently targeting roles of Java Developer/ Backend Developer/ Full Stack Developer.
-- 💻 Skilled in Java, J2EE, SpringBoot, Spring MVC, Hibernate, JPA, Microservices,Javascript, React.js, Node.js, MongoDB, HTML, CSS, and more.
+- 💻 Skilled in Java, J2EE, Spring Boot, Spring MVC, Hibernate, JPA, Microservices,Javascript, React.js, Node.js, MongoDB, HTML, CSS, and more.
 - 🌱 I'm constantly learning and improving to stay updated with the latest technologies in the field.

 ## Projects

-Here are some of my notable projects:
+Here are some of my notable Independent project modules:

 - **JukeBox**: Created a Console based application using for creating playlists & podcasts and adding, deleting, updating songs and podcasts in queue using data structure concepts.
 - **Tourist-Inn Booking System**: Created a mobile blog web app using Spring and JSE JEE, delivering engaging daily-life blog posts.
 Built a MERN stack-based project with a focus on intuitive UI.